 The fellowships allow American and German experts from journalism, the public sector, think tanks, nonprofits, law, and cultural organizations to research and assess the most pressing topics on the transatlantic agenda while engaging with their counterparts overseas.
 Proposals must address one of the following global trends: climate change and sustainability, demographics and social change, technological breakthroughs, and urbanization.
 The fellowships allow Americans to travel to Germany and Germans to travel to the United States for at least 3 weeks to conduct research.
 Fellows receive a $5,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.
-Candidates are 45 years of age or younger at the time of the application deadline and have a minimum of 5 years of relevant, full-time work experience.
+Candidates are 45 years of age or younger and have a minimum of 5 years of relevant, full-time work experience.